richardli/ExcessMortalityApp/README.md

 The App adds up all deaths within each month/week to produce the total deaths and total population at each time point.
 When both sex and age are specified, the App adds up all deaths within each age/sex to produce the marginal total deaths and total population by age and sex.

+The variables corresponding to age, sex, and population need to be specified manually in the App.
+If the variables are named "sex", "age", and "population" already, the variables will be automatically picked up by the App.
+When left unspecified, the App will ignore the age/sex breakdown.

 # Version history